Corosync Cluster Engine

 The Corosync Cluster Engine is an open source implementation of the Totem Single Ring Ordering and Membership protocol.
 It was originally derived from the OpenAIS project and licensed under the new BSD License.
 The mission of the Corosync effort is to develop, release, and support a community-defined, open source cluster.

 Features

 The Corosync Cluster Engine is a group communication system with additional features for implementing high availability within applications.

-The project provides four C API features:
+The project provides four C application programming interface (API) features: